 Phone: 204-944-6200 or toll-free 1-866-638-2561

-What can you do to prevent other people from driving while impaired?
+Prevent other people from driving while impaired

 - Set up “house rules” that make driving home after drinking too much not acceptable.
 Tell your guests about these rules before they arrive.
 Then they can make alternative plans for going home if they plan to drink.